cjroehrig/crispyControllers/README.md

 doesn't handle error reporting well for multiple files (and it doesn't look easy to fix).
 I'd recommended installing Python 3 for Windows to test your code with the included FreePIE simulator shims to get much better error diagnostics.

+You first need to create the crispy symlink in the crispyController directory:

+	mklink /d crispy Lib\pylib

-You can just run it:  python3 main.py
+Then you can just run it:  python3 main.py

 Python for Windows is recommended (instead of Cygwin python) in order to for GameSwitcher to work in the simulator.
-You'll also need to install the pywin32 and psutil PIP modules (e.g. pip3 install pywin32)
+You'll also need to install the pywin32 and psutil PIP modules:

+	pip3 install pywin32
+	pip3 install psutil

 Note that FreePIE uses the IronPython 2.7 engine so be wary of 2.7 vs 3.x issues.